General

 What's the difference between an agent and a broker?

-Do you charge fees?
+Do you charge broker fees?

 Auto, AB60, SR-22